Deforestation and climate change are very closely linked, mainly because one leads to another.

 Deforestation, also known as the practice of cutting down forests, is one of the leading factors to the problem of man-made climate change.

-Deforestation contributes a lot of greenhouse gas emissions.
+Deforestation contributes a lot to greenhouse gas emissions.
 Worse still, it causes climate change in several different ways.

 The most apparent way that deforestation leads to an increased rate of global warming is the weakening of the Earth's ability to get rid of greenhouse gasses.

 Carbon dioxide, the main greenhouse gas that contributes to climate change, traps heat inside the Earth's atmosphere.